 Paid physician studies can be very lucrative, and generally offer compensation ranging from $50-$1200+ per study.
 As physicians represent a small segment of the population and are typically short on time, when a market research company is hired to conduct a study which surveys the group, they know it may be difficult to recruit participants for the study.

 One way to garner the attention of physicians is by offering generous compensation.
 Compensation amounts vary depending on the length, complexity and qualification criteria of a survey, but is usually substantial.

 If a study is multi-part, a continuation of a previous study, or is aimed at a very specific group (such as sub-specialists or those with many years of experience), the more lucrative it will tend to be.
 Payments are usually issued in the form of a payment check or a PayPal payment.

-Nurses, pharmacists, and other healthcare workers are also eligible to take medical surveys.
+Nurses, pharmacists, and other healthcare workers are also eligible to take part in medical surveys.
 Although they may not be as generously compensated as compared to specialists, when compared to general consumer panels (which anyone can apply to join), payment amounts are still much higher.

 Who can participate

 Most medical professionals can participate in paid medical studies.
-Physicians, nurses, medical assistants, midwives, dentists, and veterinarians are all eligible to contribute their opinions.
+Physicians, nurses, medical assistants, medical students, midwives, dentists, and veterinarians are all eligible to contribute their opinions.

 Healthcare workers such as chiropractors, physiotherapists, massage therapists, occupational therapists, podiatrists, etc. may also participate, depending on a survey panel’s requirements.

 When a healthcare professional first registers with a medical market research company, the panel needs to verify that the person does indeed work in healthcare.
 Although it’s not a difficult process to prove you work in medicine (sometimes providing just the name of your medical school and graduation year is all that’s required), you will usually be asked to provide a medical license number.

-If you’re a doctor in the US and want to participate in paid surveys, you may be asked to provide your 10-digit National Provider Identifier number.
+If you’re a doctor in the US and would like to participate in paid surveys, you may be asked to provide your 10-digit National Provider Identifier number.
 Your NPI number may be matched to your full name (which is provided during registration), in order to verify your identity.